ltorres97/FS-CrossTR/README.md

 ## Multi-Scale Cross-Attention Transformer via Graph Embeddings for Few-Shot Molecular Property Prediction

-In this work, a few-shot GNN-Transformer architecture is proposed to face the challenge of low-data in molecular property prediction.
+In this work, a few-shot GNN-Transformer architecture, FS-CrossTR is proposed to face the challenge of low-data in molecular property prediction.
 It is demonstrated that FS-CrossTR achieves a superior performance on small data collections over standard graph-based methodologies.

 A dual-branch Transformer encoder learns multi-scale representations of molecular graph embeddings across two separate branches for small and large patches.
 A cross-attention mechanism fuses information from both sides to learn complementary representations built on the exchangeable information of small and large branches.